 sudo apt-get install pinta

-- Type Pinta in dash.
+- Type Pinta in the dash.
 Click the launcher icon.

 - For Gnome, go to Applications -> Graphics -> Pinta Image Editor

 - Website: pinta-project.com